Searching your data

 - Uploaded: This help you filter feedback by the date it was uploaded to EnjoyHQ

-You can use operators like OR and AND so your queries can be as granular as you like!
+You can combine these field filters with operators like OR and AND so your queries can be as granular as you like!
 The sky is the limit!